 Midsummer, and yikes, is it ever hot!
-It is time for me to be starting new plants for the fall from seed but conditions are just too hot.
+It may be time to start new plants for the fall from seed but conditions are just too hot.
 What to do?
-Here are a few tricks.
+Here are a few tips and tricks.

 The seeds of different vegetables have optimum temperatures for germination and right now most of them will not like this heat.